-ARecord Date@ means the close of business on the 15th day immediately preceding the pursuant to Section
+ARecord Date@ means, with respect to the Final Distribution Date for any Series, the close of business on the 15th day immediately preceding the date on which a distribution is to be made to Certificate Holders Final Distribution Date for such Series, whether or not such day is a Business Day.

+AReimbursement and Disclosure Agent@ means the Reimbursement and Disclosure Agent appointed pursuant to Section 5.02.
+4.01 hereof.

+AReimbursement and Disclosure Agreement@ means the Reimbursement and Disclosure Agreement, dated as November 15, 2000, including any amendments or supplements thereto, among the Agent, the Trust and the Reimbursement and Disclosure Agent, relating to inter alia the performance of certain administrative duties under this Agreement and payment of certain expenses and liabilities of the Trust by the Reimbursement and Disclosure Agent.

+ARelated Documents@ means the Certificate of Trust, the Facility Agreement, the Notes, the Total Return Swap Agreement, the Put Option Assignments (if applicable), the Asset LLC Agreements, the Transfer and Auction Agreements and this Agreement.

-ARequisite Certificate Holders@ means the Beneficial and, if any action requiring the consent of the Holders shall adversely affect any Series or Series Certificate Holder, the related Series Certificate Holder.
+ARequisite Certificate Holders@ means the Holder of the Beneficial Interest Certificate Owner and, if any action requiring the consent of the Requisite Instrument Certificate Holders shall adversely affect any Series or Series Certificate Holder, the related Series Certificate Holder.

+ARequisite Instrument Holders@ means the Requisite Certificate Holders and the Agent, acting on behalf of the Lenders pursuant to the terms of the Facility Agreement.

 ASecurities Act@ means the Securities Act of 1933, as amended.

-ASeries@ means a separate series of the Trust that is established at the direction of the applicable Asset LLC and the Beneficial Owner on the books and records of the Trust in accordance with Section 3.02 and that is accounted for separately within the Trust, all as provided and authorized pursuant to Section 3804 and Section 3806(b) of the Business Trust Act.
+ASeries@ means, a separate series of the Trust that is established at the direction of the applicable Asset LLC and the Beneficial Owner on the books and records of the Trust in accordance with Section 3.02 and that is accounted for separately within the Trust, all as provided and authorized pursuant to Section 3804 and Section 3806(b) of the Business Trust Act.

+ASeries A Certificate@ means the Series Certificate, evidencing a 100% fractional undivided interest in Series A of the Trust, which Series A Certificate will be issued to the initial Asset LLC pursuant to a Series Supplement dated as of the date hereof.

+ASeries A Sponsor@ shall mean Pronghorn I, LLC.

 ASeries Certificate@ means, with respect to any Series, a trust certificate (together with any replacement thereof) issued by the Trust, representing the exclusive, undivided beneficial interest in a designated Series of the Trust.

-ASeries Certificate Holder@ means, the holder of record of a Series Certificate.
+ASeries Certificate Holder@ means, the holder of record of a Series Certificate, which as of the Series Date is identified for each Series in the applicable Series Supplement.

-ASeries Collection Account@ shall have the meaning given to that term in Section .
+ASeries Collection Account@ shall have the meaning given to that term in Section 5.03 5.04.